UniMath/agda-unimath/src/wild-category-theory/colax-functors-noncoherent-omega-precategories.lagda.md

         is-colax-functor-colax-functor-Noncoherent-ω-Precategory)
 ```

-### The identity colax functor on a noncoherent wild higher precategory
+### The identity colax functor on a noncoherent ω-precategory

 ```agda
 map-id-colax-functor-Noncoherent-ω-Precategory :